Short & Long Term Disability Insurance Defined

 - The birth of a child

-What Does Long Term Disability Cover?
+What Does Long-Term Disability Insurance Cover?

 The Council for Disability Awareness lists the most common long-term disability claims as: